ministryofjustice/moj-frontend/docs/service-patterns/apply.md

 This prototype was created from multiple ‘apply’ journey examples in DWP, MoJ, DfE, Defra and HMRC.
 These services were designed for different users and contexts, but the prototype shows the common and reusable parts of them.

-The prototype has 2 parts:
+The prototype has 3 parts:

 - user needs for internal and public users (for teams to validate)
+- the stages and steps (for people applying and for organisations managing applications)
 - user scenarios

 This is part of [work to develop service patterns across government](/service-patterns/).